Grevillea eremophila

+Description

-DescriptionGrevillea eremophila is an erect shrub that typically grows to a height of 1.5–3 m, its branchlets covered with silky hairs.
+Grevillea eremophila is an erect shrub that typically grows to a height of 1.5–3 m, its branchlets covered with silky hairs.
 Its leaves are leathery, linear to narrowly egg-shaped with the narrower end towards the base, 60–160 mm long, 1–5 mm wide and sessile with three to nine longitudinal ridges.
 The flowers are arranged in erect, cylindrical groups 70–150 mm long on, or near the ends of branches.
 The flowers are creamy-white and glabrous, the pistil 7.5–10 mm long.
 Flowering occurs from late September to November and the fruit is a smooth, oval or cylindrical follicle 12–18 mm long.

+Taxonomy

-TaxonomyGrevillea eremophila was first formally described in 1904 by Ludwig Diels, who gave it the name Grevillea integrifolia var. eremophila in Botanische Jahrbücher für Systematik, Pflanzengeschichte und Pflanzengeographie.
+Grevillea eremophila was first formally described in 1904 by Ludwig Diels, who gave it the name Grevillea integrifolia var. eremophila in Botanische Jahrbücher für Systematik, Pflanzengeschichte und Pflanzengeographie.
 In 1994, Peter M. Olde and Neil R. Marriott raised the variety to species status as Grevillea eremophila in The Grevillea Book.
 The specific epithet (eremophila) means "solitary-loving".